-There were 4237 children in the care of the Chief Executive Officer (CEO) of CPFS on 30 June 2014.
-Many of these children were also members of other high-risk troops discussed in this Section: 51% were Aboriginal, an increase of 9% in one year, and rearly 6% were from CALD backgrounds.
-Just over a quarter (27%) of all children in oare on 30 June 2014 were under 5 years of age and 63% of children had been in care for over 2 years, with most of these being in care for more than 5 years.
-Children were note than twice as likely to be in relative foster care (49% of all care arrangements) than departmental foster care (20%).
-The trend nationwide is for children to be admitted into care at a younger age and to remain there longer (AIHW 2013).
+There were 4658 children in the care of the Chief Executive Officer (CEO) of CPFS on 30 June 2016.
+Many of these children were also members of other high-risk groups discussed in this Section: 53% were Aboriginal, an increase of 5.5% in one year, and in 2014 6% were from CALD backgrounds.
+Nationally, 46% of all children in care are aged under 5 years whilst in WA this figure is 26%.
+Thirty three percent of all children in care in WA have been in care for 5 years or more, while another 33% have been in care between 2 and 5 years.
+The trend nationwide is for children to be admitted into care at a younger age and to remain there longer (AIHW 2015).

 The reasons why steps are taken to place children with alternate caregivers are almost always due to a determination that such children are unable to live safely with their parents.
 This will usually be associated with substantiation by CPFS of parental child abuse (physical, emotional or sexual) and/or neglect.
 Occasionally it may be due to a determination that the parents are deemed to be unwilling or incapable of protecting a child from the risk of (further) abuse or neglect.
-Most children taken into care tend to have long histories of serious child protection concerns and extensive contact with support services prior to being taken into care and are therefore likely to have histories of multiple and cumulative trauma experiences and a range of resultant complex needs
+Most children taken into care tend to have long histories of serious child protection concerns and extensive contact with support services prior to being taken into care and are therefore likely to have histories of multiple and cumulative trauma experiences and a range of resultant complex needs.

-For childron in the care of the CEQ, We Health staff have a responsibility to provide any indicated health services to the child as well as assisting CPFS with its overall case management by provising it with relevant health information on the child.
-The particular section of the CCS punder which the child has been taken into the care of the CEO of CPFS determines the level of decision-making regarding treatment and the exchange of confidential information that the CEO of CPFS and/or others, including the child's parents, is responsible for.
+For children in the care of the CEO, the WA health system has a responsibility to provide any indicated health services to the child as well as assisting CPFS with its overall case management by providing it with relevant health information on the child.
+The particular section of the CCSA under which the child has been taken into the care of the CEO of CPFS determines the level of decision-making regarding treatment and the exchange of confidential information that the CEO of CPFS and/or others, including the child's parents, is responsible for.
 Refer to the table below for specific information.